Home | About me | Contact | What's new | Privacy | Search

 Overview

-SH 151 connects rapidly-growing far western Bexar County to Loop 410 and to downtown via US 90.
-It is the main corridor through the exploding Westover Hills area, which includes Sea World of Texas, the Hyatt Hill Country Resort, several major financial services companies, the National Security Agency campus, multiple large data centers, and Northwest Vista College.
+SH 151 connects rapidly-growing far western Bexar County to Loop 410 and to downtown via US‑90.
+It is the main corridor through the Westover Hills area, which includes Sea World of Texas, the Hyatt Hill Country Resort, several major financial services companies, a National Security Agency campus, multiple large data centers, and Northwest Vista College.
 This route also serves the Southwest Research Institute and Texas Biomedical Research Institute.
 At the western end of the corridor is the sprawling Alamo Ranch development.
 Residential and commercial construction is booming in the corridor with major retail hubs at Loop 410 and Loop 1604.

 Roadway details